JanHerca/urantiapedia-backup/en/help/github_assistant.md

 ## Sending changes to Administrators

 Collaboration through GitHub has the advantage that anything can be done easily through the GitHub web.
-But to make *Assistant Editors* work really simple, they can send the files edited by sending them in an email to any of the maintainers in the project.
+But to make *Assistant Editors* work really simple, they can send the files edited by sending them in an email to any of the maintainers in the project or to urantiapedia@gmail.com.

 If you have been in contact with any of the administrators of the project, you can send them directly your work.
 Then it is really easy for maintainers to update the *Urantiapedia* GitHub website with the new content, and through it, to update *Urantiapedia* site.
 You will be notified when the changes are made in the web, that usually takes no more than an hour, to check that your changes have been updated correctly.

 ## Tasks

 To know about the milestones of the project check [Milestones of Urantiapedia](/en/help/phases).

+### Milestone I: The Urantia Book, the Bible and Topic Index

 Once we have the input in the correct folders, for each language, the steps to take in Milestone I are:
 1. Translating *Paramony* from English to the target language.
 Check [Translation of Paramony](/en/help/github_paramony).